Skip to main content

 Aboriginal and Torres Strait Islander Social Justice

-I begin today by paying my respects to the Wurundjeri peoples, the traditional owners of the land where we gather today.
-I pay my respects to your elders, to the ancestors and to those who have come before us.
+I begin by paying my respects to the Kaurna peoples, the traditional owners of the land where we gather today, I pay my respects to your elders, to the ancestors and to those who have come before us, And thank you, for your generous welcome to country for all of us.

 Category, Speech